layer5io/istio-service-mesh-workshop/lab-5/README.md

   $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') \
   20001:20001 &
 ```
 Update the URI to `/kiali` and you will be presented with a login screen.
 Please use `admin` for both user name and password.
-After you login, you can navigate to the `Graph` section and view the different graphs kiali can generate.
+After you login, you can navigate to the different sections using the menu on the left.

+Here are some sample snapshots:
 ![](https://istio.io/docs/tasks/telemetry/kiali/kiali-overview.png)

 ![](https://istio.io/docs/tasks/telemetry/kiali/kiali-graph.png)